What is the City of Melbourne Small Business Grants

-The City of Melbourne Small Business Grants provides financial assistance to support market-ready products and services that enhance the City of Melbourne’s reputation for innovation and creativity, and contribute to a thriving, sustainable business culture.
+The Small Business Grants program is a grant to support market-ready products and services that enhance the City of Melbourne’s reputation for innovation and creativity, and contribute to a thriving, sustainable business culture.

-The City of Melbourne Small Business Grants aims:
+The City of Melbourne Small Business Grants aims to:

-- To create employment opportunities and increase the level of business investment in the municipality.
+- Create employment opportunities and increase the level of business investment in the municipality.

-- To support innovative businesses that demonstrate solid market potential and a sound business model,
+- Support businesses that demonstrate solid market potential and a sound business model, including financial viability

-- To increase the overall value and volume of exports from the City of Melbourne municipality.
+- Increase the overall value and volume of exports from the City of Melbourne municipality.

 - Start-up – supports new and creative small businesses in starting up.
 Grants up to $30,000 are available.

-- Business expansion – assist existing businesses that are introducing innovative services or products to grow.
-Grants up to $30,000 are available.
+- Expansion – assist existing businesses that are introducing innovative services or products to grow.
+Grants of up to $30,000 are available.

-- Export entry – encourage and support businesses to enter and expand into new overseas markets (exporting).
-Grants up to $10,000 are available.
+- Export – encourage and support businesses to enter and expand into new overseas markets.
+Applicants may apply under two sub-categories; new exporter and current exporter.
+Grants of up to $10,000 are available.